appbaseio/reactive-manual/docs/v1.0.0/search-components/NestedList.md

 ![Image to be displayed](https://i.imgur.com/f5aO5HP.png)

-A `NestedList` sensor component creates a nested list UI widget.
+`NestedList` creates a nested list UI component.
 It is used for filtering items by a hierarchy of categories.
 It is used for filtering results based on the current selection from a list of items.

 Example uses: